 Prevention is, of course, the best practice in keeping your parrot safe and healthy.
-Weighing your parrot at least monthly is a way to monitor its health.
-A gram scale can be purchased at Office Depot for about $30.
+Weighing your parrot at least weekly (daily is even better) is a way to monitor its health.
 Never weigh your parrots in pounds – birds are too light.
 You can only accurately monitor weight if it is done in smaller increments of weight like grams.
 A parrot should never lose more that 10% of its body weight inside of a month, this is a sure sign of illness.
 Observe the droppings.

 While they may change in color and consistency somewhat depending on what your parrot has eaten, they should for the most part remain typical for your parrot.
 Any droppings that are “off” for more than a few days may signal illness.
 Feed a variety of healthy foods and keep its environment clean.
 Keep your home bird-proofed to prevent accidents.
 And, for when the unthinkable happens, keep your first aid kit well stocked and handy.

 NOTE: When you are transporting your bird to the vet in an emergency situation, you will almost always want to wrap it in a towel.
 A bird that is in pain will want to thrash around and may further injure itself – this is one way to keep it restrained and hopefully calm.
 Another thing you will want to bring is a source of warmth.
 Since a heating pad will not serve you well in the car, make a “rice-sock” or a “helping hand”.